Today's Best Tech Deals

 Note: This review is part of our best DNA test kit roundup.
 Go there for details about competing products and how we tested them.

 At a $99 MSRP (and often cheaper thanks to occasional discounts), you’ll get just the ancestry reports, which outline your recent ethnic heritage and the ancient forebears on your mother’s and father’s side.
-It also has a robust relative-matchmaking system, thanks to its large database of users.
+(If you are also interested in health info, see our review of 23andMe's Health + Ancestry kit.)
+The ancestry portion includes a robust relative-matchmaking system too, thanks to its large database of users.

 Speaking of which, in early October 2019, 23andMe announced a major product update.
 For starters, it’s expanding its total region count to include new populations in South Asia, Western Asia and North Africa, bringing its total region coverage to more than 1,500 regions worldwide.
 For example, the population that was once referred to as broadly “South Asian” will be identified as, say, Sri Lankan for users in that subgroup.